But if the magic rocks (facility) cost more than creating energy from the water the magic rocks need for cooling…

 Relative to how much space wind and solar use, nuclear is the clear winner.
 If a country doesn’t have massive amounts of empty area nuclear is unmissable.
 People also really hate seeing solar and wind farm.
 That’s not something I personally mind too much, but even in the best of countries people oppose renewables simply because it ruins their surroundings to them.
 Creating the infrastructure for such distributed energy networks to sustain large solar and wind farms is also quite hard and requires personnel that the entire world has shortages of, while a nuclear reactor is centralized and much easier to set up since it’s similar to current power plants.
 But a company that can build a nuclear plant isn’t going to be able to build a solar farm, or a wind farm, and in a similar way if every company that can make solar farms or wind farms is busy, their price will go up too.
 By balancing the load between nuclear, solar, and wind, we ensure the transition can happen as fast and affordable as possible.

 There’s also the fact that it always works and can be scaled up or down on demand, and as such is the least polluting source (on the same level as renewables) that can reliably replace coal, natural gas, biomass, and any other always available source.
 You don’t want to fall back on those when the sun doesn’t shine or the wind doesn’t blow.
 If batteries were available to store that energy it’d be a different story.
 But unless you have large natural batteries like hydro plants with storage basins that you can pump water up to with excess electricity, it’s not sustainable.
 I’d wish it was, but it’s not.
 As it stands now, the world needs both renewables and nuclear to go fully neutral.
-Until something even better like nuclear fission becomes viable.
+Until something even better like nuclear fusion becomes viable.

 Ok let’s compare real data then.
 Vogtle 3&4 are the latest nuclear plants to be completed in the US.
 They cost over 30 billion dollars for a capacity of 2.106GW.
 That’s >14.2 dollars/watt.
 Let’s be generous and assume nuclear has a 100% capacity factor (it doesn’t).